pmiotti/Get-and-Clean-Data-Class-Project/README.md

         y.tbl <- tbl_df(y)
         s.tbl <- tbl_df(s)

-In Òfeatures.txtÓ some of the labels results duplicate, this is clear from the following command:
+In "features.txtÓ some of the labels results duplicate, this is clear from the following command:

 > unique(features.lbl$V2)
 É